wandersick/aerozoom/Readme.txt

   #  Zoom Rate Slider adjusts how far to zoom at each scroll

-  #  Magnify Slider zooms in or out by dragging ¡V new way to zoom
+  #  Magnify Slider zooms in or out by dragging ï¿½V new way to zoom

   #  Preview Full Screen quickly jumps anywhere else while zoomed in: